MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 ---
-title: How to use proactive messaging | Microsoft Docs
+title: Send proactive messages | Microsoft Docs
 description: Understand how to proactively message with your bot.
 keywords: proactive message
 author: jonathanfingold